 - Orinoco river dolphin (Inia geoffrensis humboldtiana) found in the Orinoco basin.

-- They have a wide range of diet and eat about 53 different species of fishes along with other animals like crabs and river turtles.
+- They have a wide range of diets and eat about 53 different species of fish along with other animals like crabs and river turtles.

 - Learn more here: Amazon River Dolphin